 The modern incarnation of Alexander the Great's homeland (contrary to common misconception, he technically was not Greek), Macedonia was once a great power of the ancient world.
 Today, it's far less famous (and less visited) than its historic neighbor to the south -- Greece.
 But all that may be about to change.

-Macedonia has been a candidate member of the European Union since 2005.
+North Macedonia (formerly Macedonia -- its name was officially changed in 2019) has been a candidate member of the European Union since 2005.
 These days, it looks like it's about to perform a reverse-Brexit and attempt to join the EU as a full-fledged member.
-That could mean a major influx of tourists from elsewhere on the continent, so we may be witnessing the last sleepy undiscovered days of Macedonia.
+That could mean a major influx of tourists from elsewhere on the continent, so we may be witnessing the last of the country’s sleepy, undiscovered days.

 Although landlocked, this relatively small country has a number of beautiful lakes.
-It's characterized by its hills, valleys, and historic architecture -- mainly inspired by Orthodox Christianity, but influenced by the Albanian Muslim minority.
+It's characterized by its hills, valleys, and historic architecture -- mainly inspired by Orthodox Christianity but influenced by its Albanian Muslim minority as well.

 Total tourists (2017): 336,000